sainnhe/tmux-fzf/README.md

 launch tmux-fzf -> `pane` -> `break` -> select source pane

-**join** action is like split-window, but instead of splitting destination pane and creating a new pane, it will split it and move source pane into the current window.
+**join** action is like split-window, but instead of splitting destination pane and creating a new pane, it will split it and move source pane to the current window.
 This can be used to reverse break-pane.

 launch tmux-fzf -> `pane` -> `join` -> select source pane(s)